The University of South Australia use electronic pay-as-you-go parking system 'Parki', provided by Care Park.

-Physical permits will no longer be issued for parking, Virtual Permits (V-Permits) will be used and utilise ‘Licence Plate Recognition’ (LPR) to ensure monitoring of all car parks.
+Physical permits are not issued for parking.
+Virtual Permits (V-Permits) will be used and utilise ‘License Plate Recognition’ (LPR) to ensure monitoring of all car parks.
 All users will need to abide by the Parking Guidelines.

 Visitor parking is available on the Magill and Mawson Lakes campuses.
 Visitor parking instructions are available on the Magill Visitor Parking Map and the Mawson Lakes Visitor Parking map.

-The UniSA Parki App can be downloaded from the App Store for Iphone and Google Play for Android.
-Once downloaded it’s free to register or use, but you’ll need to select a payment method to pay for your parking.
-This is by direct debit via your credit/debit card.
+The UniSA Parki App can be downloaded from the App Store for iPhone and Google Play for Android and is free to register and use.
+Parking payments are made by direct debit via your credit/debit card.
 If you don’t have a compatible phone you can still pay for parking at one of the pay-by-plate machines located in two locations on both the Magill & Mawson Lakes campuses.

 For Pay By Plate machine support or Parki App support please call 82123422 or email firstname.lastname@example.org

-Staff and students can apply for motorcycle parking via the Online V-Permit Parking Portal.
-V-Permits are valid for the year of issue.
-Incomplete applications will not be processed.
-A Motorcycle V-Permit entitles the holder to park on University grounds in designated motorcycle areas.
+A Motorcycle V-Permit entitles the holder to park on University grounds in designated motorcycle bays only.
 For more details visit Parking Guidelines

-The use of physical Permits will no longer be used.
-Vehicles will now be monitored by Licence plate recognition.
+Vehicles are monitored by License plate recognition.
 It is essential when applying for parking that you give the correct registration number of your vehicle(s)